Superrehtard/old_diaspora_wiki/Community-Governance-Proposal.md

 ### The current working stage is referred to as "Stage 1".

-This document is not intended to explicity show work workflow; it is an overreaching proposal for how the community can work together to emerge into a much more democratic, community-driven project.
+This document is not intended to explicity show a workflow; it is an overreaching proposal for how the community can work together to emerge into a much more democratic, community-driven project.

 For Workflow-specific topics, check out our [[Developer Workflows]].